-Creating a custom Drush command requires creating a PHP class that Drush can find with annotated methods and metadata about each custom command.
-You'll create a drush.services.yml file that tells Drush where to find the command class and any services to inject into it.
-You'll also modify the project's composer.json to tell Drush what versions of Drush the command is compatible with.
+Creating a custom Drush command requires creating a PHP class that Drush can find with methods that have PHP attributes that provide metadata about each custom command.
+You'll use an autowire trait to inject any services into it.
+You'll also optionally modify the project's composer.json to tell Drush what versions of Drush the command is compatible with.

 Custom Drush commands are a great way to expose your custom module's features to help automate these tasks and allow users to perform them as background processes.
 They can also provide a more efficient way to execute PHP code that takes a long time and is prone to timing out when run via the web server.